lsst-dm/dmtn-208/index.rst

 ------------------------------------

 We expect cutout requests to map to different pipelines depending on the details of the request.
-For example, the ``ID`` may specify a virtual data product, which may require a pipelines to construct that virtual data product before performing a cutout.
+For example, once cutouts for virtual data products are implemented, they may require a pipeline that constructs the virtual data product before performing a cutout.
 We may also want to implement each cutout stencil type as a separate pipeline.

 Each possible pipeline will have its own registered Dramatiq actor.